059

 Location

 This is the most important factor as it determines your ability to not only serve your patients, but also attract and retain staff.
-Even something as simple as a 15 minute longer drive from the city center to your ASC can keep people from choosing your services or applying for a job at your facility.
+Even something as simple as a 15-minute longer drive from the city center to your ASC can keep people from choosing your services or applying for a job at your facility.

 Location essentials include: